Same-sex marriage in the Republic of Ireland: Early bills

-Labour Party bills

 In December 2006, on the same day as the High Court judgment in Zappone, Brendan Howlin, an opposition Labour Party TD, tabled a private member's bill on civil partnerships in Dáil Éireann.
 Similar to the Norris bill in its provisions, this bill defined a civil union as providing all the rights and duties as defined for marriage, but specifically limited civil unions to same-sex couples.
 It also provided for adoption by couples in such unions.
 The debate, again including contributions from Justice Minister Michael McDowell, took place in February 2007.
 All speakers supported civil unions for same-sex couples and complimented Deputy Howlin on the bill.
 One expressed reservations about adoption.
 Minister McDowell claimed that the bill violated the constitutional provisions on marriage and the family.
 Government speakers said that civil unions needed to be introduced but that more time was needed to take account of the ongoing Supreme Court case and investigation work in the Department of Justice.
 The government amended the bill to delay debate for six months.
 As expected, the bill then fell when the Dáil was dissolved in the intervening period for the 2007 general election.
 Deputy Howlin said that the real reason for the delay was that the government did not want to enact this type of social legislation in the face of an election.
 Labour again brought their bill before the new house on 31 October 2007 but the government again voted the bill down.
 The Green Party, now in government also voted in opposition to the bill, with spokesperson Ciarán Cuffe arguing that the bill was unconstitutional but without giving a reasoning.
 The government committed itself to introducing its own bill for registered civil partnerships by 31 March 2008, a date it would fail to meet.